- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 Calculate the cost of car insurance in New Hampshire

-As a result, people living in higher-risk neighborhoods of New Hampshire have to pay more than those living where the risks are lower.
+As a result, residents in higher-risk neighborhoods in New Hampshire pay more for premiums than those in lower-risk areas.

 Our tool lets you quickly obtain insurance quotes for different coverage limits specific to your ZIP code within minutes.
 Input your ZIP code to see how much you can save on premiums.